Norfolk & Norwich Festival

 8 - 24 May 2015

-The full Norfolk & Norwich Festival 2015 programme is now launched!
+Norfolk & Norwich Festival 2015 now on sale!

 This year’s Festival sees more originally commissioned work than ever before.
 Our theatre highlight is Wolf’s Child: a dark fairy tale set in the woods at Felbrigg Hall created by one of the world’s leading site specific theatremakers WildWorks.
 The site specific theme continues with the latest creation from The Voice Project: The Observatory takes us on a cosmic choral journey around the Sainsbury Centre for Visual Arts and UEA Broad.
 And we continue our unique relationship with Circa with the World Premiere of What Will Have Been, a show created especially for The Adnams Spiegeltent.